Frank Wilkes: Political career

 The state electorate of Northcote had been held since 1917 by John Cain Sr., leader of the Labor Party and three times Premier of Victoria.
 Wilkes became a protégé of Cain's and joined the Labor Party in 1948, despite his family background in business.
 He was Cain's campaign manager at the 1952 and 1955 state elections.
 Upon Cain's sudden death in 1957, Wilkes was elected to the Victorian Legislative Assembly at the subsequent by-election.
 He became Labor Whip in 1959, and Deputy Leader in 1967.

 Wilkes was a loyal deputy to Clyde Holding, who led the ALP in opposition from 1967 to 1977 and lost three elections to the Liberal Party, first to Henry Bolte and then to Sir Rupert Hamer.
 When Holding resigned after the ALP's landslide defeat in 1976, Wilkes claimed the leadership by right of long and loyal service, rather than any outstanding ability.
 He was an uninspiring speaker and no match for the urbane Hamer in Parliament or on the hustings.
-Wilkes and Holding, who were both informers for the United States, told diplomatic officials in 1974 of a "renovation" or "coup" they were staging within the Victorian Young Labor organisation to remove "pro-Arab" supporters.
+Wilkes and Holding told diplomatic officials in 1974 of a "renovation" or "coup" they were staging within the Victorian Young Labor organisation to remove "pro-Arab" supporters.

 Nevertheless, at the 1979 state election, Labor under Wilkes gained eleven seats, the party's best showing for 24 years.
 The ALP even won constituencies in eastern Melbourne, a region from which it had been shut out for a quarter-century.
 However, due to the uneven nature of the swing, Labor came up nine seats short of making Wilkes premier.

 While Wilkes had brought Labor within striking distance of victory at the next election, few within the party thought that he could take the party further.
 John Cain Jr., son of the former Premier and a man whom most believed to be of greater ability than Wilkes, had been elected to Parliament in 1976 and by 1979 was among the leading ALP parliamentarians.
 During 1980 and 1981 Cain's supporters (such as Bill Landeryou) destabilized Wilkes's leadership and eventually forced his resignation.

 When Cain led Labor to victory in 1982, Wilkes was made Minister for Local Government.
 He retired in 1988 from Parliament after more than 30 years of service.
 In the 1989 Queen's Birthday honours, he was made a Member of the Order of Australia for service to government and politics and to the Victorian parliament.